ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 types of metrics for setting said parameters.

 Parameter setting strategies are commonly divided into two categories: *parameter tuning* and *parameter control*.
-In parameter tuning [108], also called offline or endogenous setting, the objective is to identify the best set of parameters for a given meta-heuristic.
+In parameter tuning, also called offline or endogenous setting, the objective is to identify the best set of parameters for a given meta-heuristic.
 Once a suitable parameter set is identified, an algorithm is executed using the selected parameter values, which remain fixed for the full run.
 Traditionally,